astro-community/xelement/docs/induction/methods.md

 Each observer is setup and ready for you to provide it a callback function which executes on which ever observation you wish to conduct.

-Every observer method also come with the ability to pass through its own options.
+Every observer method also comes with the ability to pass through its own options.
 Providing an extra level of control over the observations that are occurring on the element.
 These `options` vary between observers and we tell you about them in more details in their respective pages.

 -----

 ## Using Events

-A Large part of XElement's product offering is that we help to make applying any event listener on any element that you wish.
-Well within reason.
+A Large part of XElement's product offering is that we help to make applying any event listener on any element that you wish well within reason.

 ```js
 @click | @fullscreenchange | @mouseenter ...